Documentation

 The Developer Experience

-You define your domain model with standard Python dataclasses and type annotations.
+You define your domain model with derive macros and attribute annotations.
 The solver figures out how to assign employees to shifts while respecting your constraints.

 Project Status & Roadmap